Ramprasad-Group/csst_analyzer/README.md

 ## Developer TODOs
 - [x] Load descriptions from CSST files
-- [ ] Parse descriptions from CSST files
+- [x] Parse polymer and solvent ids from CSST descriptions
 - [x] Skip tuning sections of data collection prior to processing
 - [x] Add ability to upload raw data to a database
 - [x] Add ability to load raw data from a database